ashukid/minian/chainlit.md

-# Welcome to minian! 🚀🤖
+# Welcome to minian!

-Hi there, minian is a simple app to query your google drive

-## Useful Info 🔗

-- **Connect Drive:** Click on connect drive button and wait for it to finish before you start querying 📚
-- **Input folder link:** After you connect drive, input a folder you want to query 💬
+Minian is your gateway to querying Google Drive.

+Setting things up for you...
+Please refrain from submitting queries until prompted.
+Thank you for your patience!